karankr-singh/transformer-zero-day-ids/README.md

 - NSL-KDD
 - CIC-IDS 2017

-These are standard and widely used datasets in intrusion detection research.
+These are standard and widely used datasets in intrusion detection research..